 venv\Scripts\activate command tries to run the

-Note: .ps1 is an extension for powershell scripts.
+Note: .ps1 is an extension for PowerShell scripts.

 It turns out on my Windows 10 system, the Execution Policy is set to

-Step 1: Open Windows Powershell as Admin
+Open Windows PowerShell as Admin

-Open the Start menu on Windows and search for powershell and right-click on it.
+Open the Start Menu on Windows and search for powershell and right-click on it.
 Click on “run as administrator”.

-Note: You don’t need to close the Powershell window where you got the error.
+Note: You don’t need to close the PowerShell window where you got the error.

 > set-executionpolicy remotesigned

-Step 3: You will be prompted to run accept the change, type
+You will be prompted to accept the change, type

-Step 4: Close the Powershell admin window, and then go back to the Powershell Window(where you got the error.
+Close the PowerShell admin window, and go back to the PowerShell Window where you got the error.
 Run the command that triggered the error again.
 Mine was